Skip to content

 We can now copy the above code in a notebook and run it, or call this script from the command line:

-At the end of the training, the pipeline is ready to use (with the .pipe method) since every trained component of the pipeline is self-sufficient, ie contains the preprocessing, inference and postprocessing code required to run it.
+At the end of the training, the pipeline is ready to use since every trained component of the pipeline is self-sufficient, ie contains the preprocessing, inference and postprocessing code required to run it.

 Configuration